Tag Archives: spinach

 Preparation:

 2. In a large skillet, heat the olive oil over medium-high heat.
 Add the garlic and cook until it is lightly toasted.
-Add the veal and the chopped porcini, and cook, stirring, over medium-high heat until the meat is well browned, about 10 minutes.
+Add all the meat and the chopped porcini, and cook, stirring, over medium-high heat until the meat is well browned, about 10 minutes.
 Season with salt and pepper to taste, and add the tomato paste.
 Cook over high heat, stirring constantly, until the paste turns a rust color, 5 minutes.
-Then add the wine and 1 cup of the strained porcini soaking liquid, and cook for 5 minutes, until the wine has almost completely evaporated.
-Add the tomato sauce and reduce the heat to a very low simmer.
+Add the wine and the strained porcini soaking liquid, and cook for 5 minutes, until the wine has almost completely evaporated.
+Add the tomato sauce and crushed tomatoes.
+Reduce the heat to a very low simmer.

 My wine suggestion: Montepulciano d’Abruzzo, a delightful red wine from the Abruzzo region of Italy.